Based on Debenham C’s, The Language of Botany, A Publication of The Society for Growing Australian Plants, Chipping Norton NSW, c.1962.

 staminate: of a flower when its functionally fertile parts are all stamens.

-standard: of a fabaceae species flower, the uppermost petal, distinct and usually larger than the other petals.
+standard: of a Fabaceae species flower, the uppermost petal, distinct and usually larger than the other petals.

 stellate: in general, radiating from a common centre to appear star like.